Kansas vs. Missouri College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Kansas Performance Insights

-- The Jayhawks' +139 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 80.7 points per game (70th in college basketball) while allowing 65.2 per outing (59th in college basketball).
+- The Jayhawks have a +139 scoring differential, topping opponents by 15.5 points per game.
+They're putting up 80.7 points per game to rank 70th in college basketball and are allowing 65.2 per contest to rank 59th in college basketball.

-- Kansas records 35.6 rebounds per game (82nd in college basketball) while conceding 30.2 per outing to its opponents.
-It outrebounds opponents by 5.4 boards per game.
+- Kansas wins the rebound battle by 5.4 boards on average.
+It collects 35.6 rebounds per game, which ranks 82nd in college basketball, while its opponents grab 30.2 per outing.

-- The Jayhawks rank 48th in college basketball with 102.9 points scored per 100 possessions, and 51st in college basketball defensively with 83.2 points conceded per 100 possessions.
+- The Jayhawks' 102.9 points per 100 possessions on offense rank 48th in college basketball, and the 83.2 points they allow per 100 possessions rank 51st in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.